Change the look of bars, wedges and more in Keynote on iPad

 To change all data symbols in the chart, tap , tap Style, tap General, tap Data Symbol, tap Data Symbol again, then choose a symbol, or choose None to remove symbols from the chart.
-Tap a color option from the six preset color choices at the top.
+Tap a colour option from the six preset colour choices at the top.

 To change the look of data symbols for only one data series, tap to go back to the Format menu, tap Chart, then tap Edit Series.

 Tap the series whose symbol you want to change, tap Data Symbol, then do any of the following:

 Change the shape of data symbols: Tap Data Symbol, then choose a symbol, or choose None to remove symbols for this data series.